kunleihe/openai-realtime-voice-template/README.md

 # Convo Book - Real-time Communication Hub

-This project facilitates real-time communication between FastAPI WebSocket connections and OpenAI's WebSocket connections, including compatibility with Azure OpenAI.
-It now features both legacy HTML clients and a modern React frontend.
+A modern real-time communication application built with **React** frontend and **FastAPI** backend, featuring WebSocket connections and OpenAI integration for voice and text processing.

 ## 🏗️ Project Structure